HesamFarjad/HesamFarjad/README.md

-#### I'm a passionate Full-Stack Web Developer always eager to learn new technologies and frameworks.
+#### I'm a passionate Full-Stack Developer always eager to learn new technologies and frameworks.

 #### 🎓 Education